Contracts Management Presentation for ACC’s Law Department Management Committee

 Finally, tangible benefits to corporate law departments include better control and visibility of contracts and contract-related risks, the ability to share contract-related knowledge across the enterprise, and the ability to allow highly paid legal resources to focus their efforts on higher-value activities rather than administrative tasks.
 Many of these systems also allow legal departments to measure and report on performance and performance improvements, something many general counsel struggle with.

 We didn’t get a chance to discuss the latest trend in contract management, which is CLM systems that combine a technology platform with a team of offshore and/or onshore resources to help manage the often labor-intensive process of inputting information into the system (especially legacy contract information), configuring the system, and mangaging and maintaining it.
-More information on that topic is available here http://davidmunn.wordpress.com/2008/03/13/next-generation-contract-management-systems-more-than-software-more-than-lpo/.
+More information on that topic is available here https://davidmunn.wordpress.com/2008/03/13/next-generation-contract-management-systems-more-than-software-more-than-lpo/.

 For mor information on contract lifecycle management systems and a list of vendors, see